hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250809303v1-parallelsearch-train-your-llms-to-decompose-query-and-search-sub-que.md

 ---
 layout: default
-title: ParallelSearch: Train your LLMs to Decompose Query and Search Sub-queries in Parallel with Reinforcement Learning
+title: "ParallelSearch: Train your LLMs to Decompose Query and Search Sub-queries in Parallel with Reinforcement Learning"
 ---

 # ParallelSearch: Train your LLMs to Decompose Query and Search Sub-queries in Parallel with Reinforcement Learning